resources

 Success Criteria:

-I will know I am successful when I have participated in a conversation about how the Constitution impacts my daily life.
+I will know I am successful when I have participated in a discussion about how the Constitution impacts my daily life.

 Recommended Resources